MiSTle-Dev/FPGA-Companion/src/rp2040/README.md

 ## Using the Raspberry Pi Pico2 or Pico2(W)

+The FPGA Companion also runs on the Pico2/RP2350.
+This has not extensively been tested, yet.

-Clone the official Pico port of FreeRTOS into the rp2040
+The RP2350 needs a special version of the FreeRTOS.
+Clone the official Pico port of FreeRTOS into the rp2040 directory:
-directory:

 ```bash
 cd src/rp2040
 git clone https://github.com/raspberrypi/FreeRTOS-Kernel
 ```

-and select the PICO2 and Pico2(W):
+Then go into the ```src/rp2040/build``` directory and select to build for the PICO2 and Pico2(W):

 ```bash
 cmake -DPICO2=ON ..
 ```

-This is currently not working at all and the FreeRTOS scheduler doesn't seem to start at all.

 ## Using the Waveshare RP2040-Zero